Note: Here, breakdown means a list of its separate parts, not a failure or a crisis

 Made up of Two Opposites

-Both Poles are Positive
+Both Approaches are Positive

 Either Extreme is Negative

-Middle isn’t the Mission
+The Middle isn’t the Mission

 Context is Everything